 Windows allows the user to view information on the application by means of 'Help'.
 The user can view an index, jump between topics, see 'pop-up' definitions of terms and use context sensitive help.
 The present version of the interface contains help on the FISPACT code words and error messages.
 Information on the Interface (e.g. pictures of the dialog boxes) is also given.
 Note that when viewing a dialog in the application, help is available by pressing the 'F1' key.
 The present document gives only a very brief introduction to the usage of the application, for full details the Help file should be used.
-Figure A15.9 shows a typical help screen for a code word, note the underlined terms (e.g. HOURS) which enables a jump to another topic.
+Figure A15.10 shows a typical help screen for a code word, note the underlined terms (e.g. HOURS) which enables a jump to another topic.
 Any dotted underlined terms, can be clicked and will give a definition of the term in a pop-up window.
+Note that under the Vista operating system the Help file will not work.

-Figure A15.9.
+Figure A15.10.
 A Help topic of the EASY User Interface.